 VenaSeal™ is a revolutionary way of treating varicose veins that causes minimal pain or downtime.
-If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, specialize in using VenaSeal to get rid of troublesome veins.
+If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, specialize in using VenaSeal to get rid of troublesome veins.
 Find out more about restoring healthy circulation in your legs by calling Center for Varicose Veins today, or use the online form to schedule an appointment.

 What is VenaSeal™?